Design and Interaction

-The “Agency for Quality Assurance through Accreditation of Study Programs” is a German non-profit association, which is authorized in Germany and Europe to conduct external evaluation procedures for universities.
+The “Agency for Quality Assurance through Accreditation of Study Programs” is a German non-profit association that is authorized to conduct external evaluation procedures for universities in Germany and Europe.

 The application requirements for the study program in “Design and Interaction” are: